 The Cognitive Science perspective of communication highlights the critical role of ToM~\cite{premack1978does}.
-Humans' ability of ToM enables us to make suppositions of other's minds through verbal and behavioral cues, which is the foundation of human-human communication~\cite{Baron-cohen1999EvolutionMind,baron1985does}.
-From this perspective, both interlocutors during communication can form mental models of what's on the other interlocutor's mind based on the implicit and explicit communication cues.
+ToM enables us to make suppositions of other's minds through verbal and behavioral cues, acting as the foundation of human-human communication~\cite{Baron-cohen1999EvolutionMind,baron1985does}.
+From this perspective, both interlocutors during communication can form interpretations of what's on the other interlocutor's mind based on the implicit and explicit communication cues.
 For example, we can often infer the interlocutors' goals, plans, or preferences based on what they said, their facial expressions, or their bodily expressions~\cite{premack1978does,Baron-cohen1999EvolutionMind}.
-Based on that mental model we formed about the other's mind, we will act accordingly to correct, explain, or persuade.
-This cycle of building a mental model of others' minds and then act accordingly continues throughout the communication process.
-Identifying other's minds through behavioral cues, according to this perspective, is therefore crucial to a smooth and successful communication process.
+Based on that interpretation we formed about the other's mind, we will act accordingly to correct, explain, or persuade.
+This cycle of building an interpretation of other's minds and then act upon that interpretation continues iteratively throughout the communication process.
+Inferring about each other's minds through behavioral cues, according to this perspective, is therefore crucial to a smooth and successful communication.

 Communication process can also be interpreted from the social science perspective through impression management~\cite{Goffman1978TheLife}.
 In his seminal work,~\citeauthor{Goffman1978TheLife} describes social interaction as an information game between individuals and their audience to maintain the ``veneer of consensus'' to keep the conversation going and to avoid awkwardness.
-During social interactions, the audience usually try to gather as much information as they could about the individuals they interact with in order to elicit a desirable response from the individual; whereas individuals put up performances through two kinds of expressions— expressions that are intentionally performed to leave a certain impression (expression given) or expressions that are unintentionally given off that could influence the audience’ impressions of them (expression given off)— to manage impressions~\cite{Goffman1978TheLife}.
-Throughout interactions, each party conveys their definition of the situation through communications, individuals by expressions and audience by reactions to the individuals.
+During social interactions, the audience usually try to gather as much information as they could about the individuals they interact with in order to elicit a desirable response from the individual; whereas individuals put up performances through two kinds of expressions—-- expressions that are intentionally performed to leave a certain impression (expression given) or expressions that are unintentionally given off that could influence the audience’s impressions of them (expression given off)—-- to manage impressions~\cite{Goffman1978TheLife}.
+Throughout interactions, each party conveys their definition of the situation through communications: individuals by expressions and audience by reactions to the individuals.